4 Things to Watch at the Consumer Electronics Show 2018

 Celebrity Speakers to Watch for

-The CTS selected this year’s keynote speakers around two themes: mobile network and media.
+The CES selected this year’s keynote speakers around two themes: mobile network and media.
 The keynote speaker list features executives from the world’s largest smartphone manufacturers, chip makers and operating networks.

 Cristiano Amon, president of Qualcomm, Hans Vestberg, president of Verizon, and Qi Lu, chief operating officer of Chinese Internet giant Baidu, will talk about the future of a 5G network on Wednesday.